Gondwana-Collection

 Frequently Asked Questions

-The waterhole is within the privately owned Gondwana Namib Park, bordering the Namib Naukluft Park in the oldest desert of the world, called Namib Desert.
-This desert is largely located in Namibia, Southern Africa.
+The waterhole is situated within the privately owned Gondwana Namib Park, located in the ancient Namib Desert, one of the oldest deserts in the world, primarily spanning Namibia in Southern Africa.

 What animals can be seen?